andrew-kemp-dahlberg/terraform-okta-departments/README.md

 1. **Group Creation**: The module creates a department group with the name `DEPT-{department_name}`
 2. **Rule Configuration**: A group rule is created that automatically assigns users when their `user.department` attribute matches the specified department name
-3. **Group Integration**: If additional group IDs are provided, they are included in the assignment rule, allowing users to be added to multiple groups simultaneously
+3. **Group Integration**: If additional group names are provided, they are looked up and included in the assignment rule, allowing users to be added to multiple groups simultaneously.
+Groups are automatically prefixed:
+   - Mailing lists: `ML-` prefix
+   - Push groups: `PG-` prefix
+   - Application groups: `APP-` prefix (or `APP-ROLE-` for groups with `{application}-{role}` pattern)
 4. **Metadata Management**: Custom profile attributes are stored on the group to track:
    - Management notes
    - Associated application groups